Child Custody

 Unless a parent is determined to be dangerous, the parent without primary physical custody is guaranteed visitation rights.
 Parents with primary physical custody must comply with visitation requirements and allow the noncustodial parent access to the child.

-Choosing Between Joint and Sole Custody in SC
+Deciding Between Joint and Sole Custody in South Carolina

 In addition to physical and legal custody, child custody orders can be divided into joint and sole custody as well.